mitranim/wordplay/readme.md

 knews (already seen) © VA

-monstar (the best of the worst) © M
+monstar (the best of the worst; a luminary of the dark ones) © M

 robligation (mandate to steal; a bond that's very profitable for one side and very unprofitable for the other) © LJ